What to Consider When Gifting a Car in Ontario

 4 minute read

-Whatever the case may be, you just need to know the proper process for gifting or transferring ownership of a car in Ontario before rushing ahead with your decision.
-In the following article, we explain step by step what you should take into account.
+Make sure you know the proper process for gifting or transferring ownership of a car in Ontario before going ahead with your decision.

-Who Can I Gift a Car in Ontario to?
+Who Can I Gift a Car to in Ontario?

-When you transfer ownership of your vehicle to an eligible family member, you will not have to pay the Retail Sales Tax.
+When you transfer ownership of a vehicle to an eligible family member in Ontario, the recipient may be exempt from paying Retail Sales Tax (RST) if the transfer qualifies as a family gift.
 However, if the relative is a cousin, nephew, uncle, aunt or other relative outside of the following list, you will have to pay this tax at the time you transfer your car.
-Family members who are exempt from paying the RST are:
+Family members eligible for the RST exemption include:

 • Spouse (including a common-law spouse)